 “Kevin will do things like not look you in the eye and say Russell Westbrook is the MVP, or say it starts with our leader instead of coming into a meeting or coming into a huddle and say ‘I am open, I can take this guy.
 Give me the ball here’.”

 Kevin Love bears some responsibility in this whole funk.
-Is his desire to win greater than his reticence to challenge LeBron, Kyrie and Blatt, head on?
+No one on the Cavs can escape accountability.
+He is to blame for the entire team going rogue against each other because he is a member of the team.
+As for Love in particular.
 He can’t have it both ways.
-He can’t be paid the most money and then act as if he is the 7th man off the bench.
+He can’t be paid $22 million and then act as if he is the 7th man off the bench.
 It’s ridiculous to talk about trading Kevin Love.
 After all, he has star offensive talent and he is labor.
 He is doing what he is being told.
 It is management that needs to change if they can’t figure this Kevin Love thing out.